 Whether we like it or not, there seems to be an invisible vegan rating system amongst the community.
 Some vegans see the decision as an all or nothing approach.
 While others try to educate themselves on the vegan lifestyle gradually.
 If we were to be brutally honest with ourselves, the rating system would look something like this:

 Level 1 vegan

 The level 1 vegans are typically vegan for the health benefits but are not interested in the ethical and environmental benefits of veganism (or currently unaware).
 These vegans are passionate about green smoothies, kale salads and Buddha bowls.
 They might eat animal products (like backyard eggs and organic honey) on the rare occasion, making them vegan 95% of the time.
 They claim to have great balance and to not put too much pressure on being strict with their diet.

 Level 2 vegan

-This is the person who was shocked into the change after watching Earthlings, Cowspiracy or Forks Over Knives.
+This is the person who was shocked by the change after watching Earthlings, Cowspiracy or Forks Over Knives.
 They have mixed emotions, immense social pressure and the challenge of finding and cooking tasty plant-based food.
 They’re passionate about animal liberation and simply cannot support animal agriculture.
 They may still wear second-hand non-vegan clothes.

 Level 3 vegan

 This person is the hardcore advocate that is fully committed to veganism.
 They have a lot of experience living a plant-based lifestyle and make a point of encouraging others to do the same.
 They care deeply about the treatment of animals and the environment.
 Many of these vegans have no problem calling out others how they consume animals and their by-products.

 What level vegan is Beyoncé?